Margate Lifeboat Station: History

+On 5 January 1857, in blizzard conditions, the American transatlantic ship Northern Belle ran aground off the Kent coast.
+Everyone aboard was rescued, in no small part due to the efforts of the lifeboats.
+However, the lugger Victory from Margate was capsized during her rescue efforts, and all nine crew were lost.

+This disaster would galvanise support for a lifeboat in Margate, and by the end of 1857, there was not one, but two independent lifeboats in operation.
+The first was a 33-foot Whale Boat, built by White of Cowes, and operated by the Margate Boatmen's Company.
+The second was a 36-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and (9) oars, built by Waterman of Plymouth.
+As reported in the weekly "Star and Bell" news of Wednesday 30 September 1857, the boat, reportedly costing over £500, was presented to the town of Margate by Baroness Angela Burdett-Coutts.
+The boat was initially named Coutts, but was later known as Angela and Hannah.

-As reported in the Weekly Star and Bell's News of Wednesday 30 September 1857, Baroness Angela Burdett-Coutts presented a 36-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and (9) oars, to the town of Margate.
-The boat was named Angela and Hannah, and reportedly costing over £500.
-However, it was later reported that subsequent trials in rough weather destroyed all confidence of the local boatmen, who declared they would have no further trust for the boat.
+However, it was later reported that subsequent trials of Angela and Hannah in rough weather destroyed all confidence of the local boatmen, who declared they would have no further trust for the boat.
 At a meeting of the RNLI committee of management on 2 February 1860, it was agreed that the RNLI would take over the management of the Margate lifeboat.

-The Angela and Hannah was immediately withdrawn from station, and transported to Forrestt of Limehouse for conversion, where she was stripped, altered and refitted to the usual RNLI standards, at a cost of approximately £250.
+The Angela and Hannah was immediately withdrawn from station, and transported to Forrestt of Limehouse, London, for conversion, where she was stripped, altered and refitted to the usual RNLI standards, at a cost of approximately £250.
 The South Eastern Railway then transported the lifeboat and new carriage back to Margate, free of charge, where on Wednesday 10 October 1860, she was tested under oar and sail, to the great satisfaction of the local crew.

 On 3 January 1861 the Margate committee proposed a design for a new boathouse to be located on land leased from the South Eastern and Chatham Railway company.
 The RNLI inspector instead suggested that the existing boathouse on the stone pier be refitted to suit the RNLI's needs.
 The reworked boathouse was opened on 31 August that year.

-Angela and Hannah was replaced in 1866, with a new 34-foot 10-oared lifeboat, built by Forrestt of Limehouse at a cost of £300-13s-8d.
+Angela and Hannah was replaced in 1866, with a new 34-foot 10-oared lifeboat, built by Forrestt at a cost of £300-13s-8d.
 The lifeboat arrived in the town on 4 August, along with its new carriage. transported free of charge by the South Eastern Railway.
 A new lifeboat house had been constructed, at a cost of £185-10s-0d.
-The new lifeboat and carriage were funded by the Quiver Lifeboat Fund, a donation to the Institution of £1878-1s-11d, contributed by the subscribers to The Quiver magazine, via the publishers Cassell, Petter and Galpin, and the editor, the Rev. Thomas Teignmouth Shore.
+The new lifeboat and carriage were funded by the "Quiver Lifeboat Fund", a donation to the Institution of £1878-1s-11d, contributed by the subscribers to The Quiver magazine, via the publishers Cassell, Petter and Galpin, and the editor, the Rev. Thomas Teignmouth Shore.